maickrau/ribotin/README.md

 ## ribotin

 rDNA consensus sequence builder.
-Input hifi or duplex.
+Input hifi or duplex, and optionally ultralong ONT.
 Extracts rDNA-specific reads based on k-mer matches to a reference rDNA sequence or based on a [verkko](https://github.com/marbl/verkko) assembly, builds a DBG out of them, extracts the most covered path as a consensus and bubbles as variants.
+Optionally assembles highly abundant rDNA morphs using the ultralong ONT reads.

 #### Compilation